 Principle / Recommendation Compliance Reference Commentary Principle 1: Lay solid foundations or manageme nt and oversight Recommendation 1.1 A listed entity should have and disclose a board charter setting out: (a) the respective roles and responsibilities of its board and management; and (b) those matters expressly reserved to the board and those delegated to management.
 Yes Board Charter, Code of Conduct and Website The Company has adopted a Board Charter, which discloses the specific responsibilities of the Board.
 The Board is responsible for promoting the success of the Company in a way which ensures that the interests of shareholders and stakeholders are promoted and protected.
 The Board may delegate some powers and functions to the Chairman or Managing Director for the day-to-day management of the Company.
 Powers and functions not delegated remain with the Board.
-The key responsibilities and functions of the Board include the following: • appointment of the Managing Director/CEO and other senior executives and the determination of their terms and conditions including remuneration and termination; • driving the strategic direction of the Company, ensuring appropriate resources are available to meet objectives and monitoring management's performance; • reviewing and ratifying systems of risk management and internal compliance and control, codes of conduct and legal compliance; • approving and monitoring the progress of major capital expenditure, capital management and significant acquisitions and divestitures; • approving and monitoring the budget and the adequacy and integrity of financial and other reporting; • approving the annual, half yearly and quarterly accounts; • approving the annual, half yearly and quarterly accounts; • approving the issue of any shares, options, equity instruments or other securities in the Company; • ensuring a high standard of corporate governance practice and regulatory compliance and promoting ethical and responsible decision making; • recommending to shareholders the appointment of the external auditor as and when their appointment or re-appointment is required to be approved by them; and • meeting with the external auditor, at their request, without management being present.
-The Board's role and the Company's corporate governance practices are periodically reviewed and improved as required.
-Full details of the roles and responsibilities of the Board and the company secreta
+The key responsibilities and functions of the Board include the following: appointment of the Managing Director/CEO and other senior executives and the determination of their terms and conditions including remuneration and termination; driving the strategic direction of the Company, ensuring appropriate resources are available to meet objectives and maintoring management's performance; reviewing and ratifying systems of risk management and internal compliance and control, codes of conduct and legal compliance; approving and monitoring the progress of major capital expenditure, capital management and significant acquisitions and divestitures; approving nul monitoring the budget and the adequacy and integrity of financial and other reporting; approving the annual, half yearly and quarterly accounts; approving the issue of any shares, options, equity instruments or other securities in the Company; ensuring a high standard of corporate governance practice and regulatory compliance and promoting ethical and responsible decision making; recommending to shareholders the appointment of the external auditor as and when their appointment or re-appointment is required to be approved by them; and meeting with the external auditor, at their request, without management being present.